 The Certified OpenStack Administrator exam is the only professional certification offered by the OpenStack Foundation.
 It was written for OpenStack professionals with at least six months of experience managing an OpenStack cloud environment.
 You can learn more details about the exam below, or visit our Training Marketplace to find companies that can help you prepare and often bundle the exam with their training courses.
 To get started with a new exam purchase or to redeem a code, you'll be prompted to log into the COA portal with an OpenStackID or equivalent.

 The Certified OpenStack Administrator is a professional typically with at least six months OpenStack experience, and has the skills required to provide day-to-day operation and management of an OpenStack cloud.
 The current exam is based on the OpenStack Liberty version and covers the core compute, storage and networking services.
-To learn more about the knowledge requirements and domains covered in the exam, go to www.openstack.org/coa/requirements.
+Learn more about the knowledge requirements and domains covered in the exam and review some COA tips from the OpenStack Foundation.

 The COA is a performance-based exam and Candidates will need to perform tasks or solve problems using the command line interface and Horizon dashboard, based on OpenStack Liberty.
 For exam security, Candidates are monitored virtually by a proctor during the exam session via streaming audio, video, and screensharing feeds.
 The screensharing feed allows proctors to view candidates' desktops (including all monitors).
 The audio, video and screensharing feeds will be stored for a limited period of time in the event that there is a subsequent need for review.